12 min read Personal Development

 ❌ Mistake #1: Starting Too Big

-Trying to exercise for an hour when you haven't worked out in months sets you up for failure.
+Trying to exercise for an hour when I haven't worked out in months sets me up for failure.

 Solution: Start with 2 minutes of exercise.
 Build consistency first, intensity second.